ChrisLaha/blocknet/README.md

 * That's it, you have everything you need to create your very own blockchain network!
 ---

-1. Open your terminal or git-bash and navigate to your blockchain-tools folder and create two node accounts with a separate datadir for each.
+1. Open your terminal or git-bash and navigate to your blockchain-tools folder and create two node accounts and passwords with a separate datadir for each.
 * ./geth --datadir node1 account new
 * ./geth --datadir node2 account new
+#### Save your passwords for later
 #### Save the public key and path to secret key.
 We'll need this later.
 Never give anyone access to your Private Keys.
 ---
 2. Next we'll genereate your genesis block.
 (The first block of the chain)